SzymonRojek/card-number-verification-JS/README.md

 After entering wrong characters and numbers, the user will receive a list of errors depends on the error:

 - Card Number is required!
-- Password has to contain only numbers!
+- Please type only numbers!
 - Please write a proper length of the numbers!
 - Luhn's algorithm does not point to the truth!
 - The beginning of the bank card number is incorrect!